TieuLongHo/advent-of-code-2024/README.md

 # Advent of Code 2024

 This is my implementation of the Advent of Code 2024 challenges in Golang.
-The Goal this year is to focus on clean code and good practices rather than efficiency.
+The goal this year is to focus on clean code and good practices rather than efficiency, while also getting comfortable with the language.
+By emphasizing maintainability and readability, I aim to improve my understanding of Go’s idioms and best practices.

 ## Progress